 Well, the money she spent on a trip to the hospital with an MA policy is more than she would’ve paid for Plan G.

-Advantage plans can offer more benefit than standard Medicare, basically, it’s better than nothing.
+Advantage plans can offer more benefits than standard Medicare, basically, it’s better than nothing.
 Medigap coverage provides you with comprehensive coverage, access to quality care and doctor flexibility.

 Beneficiaries under 65 can benefit from MA coverage; once you turn 65, consider enrolling in Medigap for retirement savings protection.